-Saying "No," didn't used to come easily to me.
+Saying "No," never used to come easily to me.
 I was taught as a kid that I was supposed to say "Yes," to take care of others before myself.
-While these were great ideas, they didn't work well.
-I'd do too much and then get sick and be unable to do anything.
-It was one extreme or the other.
-It took years for me to learn that by saying "No" in a balanced way, I would have more to give.
+But I wasn't taught when it was ok to say "No." It took years for me to learn that by saying "No" in a balanced way, I would have more to give.
 It's like digging a new garden.
 If I go too fast, I deplete myself and then have to stop, but if instead I find a rhythm I can maintain, I'll go for hours without feeling depleted.
+It took even more years for me to learn that I am entitled to say "No." The conditioning can go deep.

 So the trick to saying "No" well is to drop some of the things I'd normally say "Yes" to long enough to restore that rhythm.